 Filter or treat, using appropriate technology, all dewatering discharges from sedimentation basins;

-Meet the numeric action levels (NALs) for pH and turbidity; and,
+Meet the numeric action levels for pH and turbidity; and,

 Not cause or contribute to a violation of water quality standards.

 Additionally, authorized non-stormwater discharges must not be used to clean up failed or inadequate construction or post-construction BMPs designed to keep materials on-site.
 This General Permit prohibits the discharge of stormwater that causes or threatens to cause pollution or nuisance.
 Dewatering is also discussed in Section I.B.3.b.iii above.